-Are you thinking about signing on with a startup or other pre-IPO company?
+Are you thinking about signing on with a company before its initial public offering?
 Many senior-level financial professionals prefer the security of working for a more established organization.
-But to others, joining a startup and building a company from the ground up is an exciting prospect.
+But to others, joining a startup and building it from the ground up is an exciting prospect.

-Before you take the leap, however, it’s important to weigh the potential risks and rewards of making such a move.
+Before you take the leap, however, it’s important to weigh the potential risks and rewards of making such a move to a pre-IPO company.
 Here are a few to consider.

 Risk: Cash flow issues